Skip to main content

 POST SQL statements

-You can use the GreptimeDB HTTP API to post SQL statements and interact with the database.
-For example, to insert data into the monitor table, use the following command:
+For example, to insert data into the monitor table of database public, use the following command:

 curl -X POST \